vemel/handsdown/docs/handsdown/ast_parser/analyzers/function_analyzer.md

 [find in source code](https://github.com/vemel/handsdown/blob/main/handsdown/ast_parser/analyzers/function_analyzer.py#L123)

-Entrypoint for the analyzer.Visits each node from `node.args`.
+Entrypoint for the analyzer.

+Visits each node from `node.args`.
 Adds new `ast.expr` entry to `decorator_nodes` for each node from `node.decorator_list`.
 Sets `return_type_hint` to `node.returns` if it defined.